-The protection of personal data is governed by the Privacy and Personal Information Protection Act (NSW)62.
-Data protection by design and data protection impact assessments can help ensure privacy and innovation and provide a strong basis for data to be used anonymously.
+The protection of personal information is governed by the Privacy and Personal Information Protection Act 1998.
+Privacy by design and privacy impact assessments can help ensure privacy and innovation and provide a strong basis for data to be used anonymously.

-Mapping the data flows of the infrastructure asset - who holds it and how they handle it at different stages of the asset life cycle - can help identify any privacy risks inherent in the project and to implement privacy by design.
+Mapping the data flows of the infrastructure asset - who holds it and how they handle it at different stages of the asset lifecycle - can help identify any privacy risks inherent in the project and to implement privacy by design.
 It is important to monitor the creation, use and access to data to ensure appropriate and secure usage.
-Bolting on privacy protections at the end of the project is inadequate and may result in a security or privacy breach63.
+Bolting on privacy protections at the end of the project is inadequate and may result in a security or privacy breach.
+For more information, refer to the NSW IOT Policy Privacy by Design guidance pp. 52-54.